NBISweden/workshop-reproducible-research/docs/singularity.md

 singularity run --vm-ram 2048 mrsa_proj.sif
 ```

-This executes the default run command, which is `snakemake -rp --configfile config.yml`.
+This executes the default run command, which is `snakemake -rp --configfile config.yml` (as defined in the original `Dockerfile`).
 Note here that we have also increased the allocated RAM to 2048 MiB (`--vm-ram 2048`), needed to fully run through the workflow.
 Once completed you should see a bunch of directories and files generated in your current working directory, including the `results/` directory containing the final PDF report.

+!!! note "Quick recap"
+    In this section we covered:

+    * how to use `singularity pull` and `singularity build` to run Docker images as Singularity containers

-### Building a Singularity image
+### Building a Singularity image from scratch

-definition file
+As we have seen, it is possible to convert Docker images to the Singularity format when needed and run them using Singularity.
+In terms of making a research project reproducible using containers, it may be enough to e.g. define a Dockerfile (recipe for a Docker image) as well as supply a Docker image for others to download and use, either directly through Docker, or by Singularity.
+Even better, from a reproducibility aspect, would be to also generate the Singularity image from the Docker image and provide that for potential future users (since the image is a static file, whereas running `singularity pull` or `singularity build` would rebuild the image at the time of issuing the command).

+A third option, would be to define a Singularity recipe, either on its own or in addition to the Dockerfile.
+The equivalent of a Dockerfile for Singularity is called a Singularity Definition file.